 (August 26, 1743 – May 8, 1794)

-This was the greatest experimental chemist prior to Michael Faraday.
+Antoine Lavoisier was the greatest experimental chemist preceding Michael Faraday.
 He was incredibly prolific.
-Although a qualified lawyer, Antoine Lavoisier never practiced law.
-He devoted his time to chemistry, botany and mathematics.
-His math tutor (Nicolas-Louis de LaCaille) was an abbot and astronomy-enthusiast who imbued him with a lifelong interest in meteorology.
-But the magic of chemistry appealed to him more.
-He loved showing off his incandescent and colorful experiments to friends and acquaintances.
-But since he lacked a deep knowledge of chemistry, he depended on contemporaries, such as Joseph Priestley and Henry Cavendish, for ideas.
-He also communicated with other French professionals: using their clues to polish the knowledge he gained from private studies.
-His ability to learn fast and work diligently ensured that his collaborations brought him fame.
-Unlike Priestley and Cavendish, he was a well-to-do aristocrat who could finance expensive experiments repeatedly.
-And by so doing, he gained better insights, which enabled him to turn sketchy ideas into theories.
+Although a qualified lawyer, he seldom practised law.
+He devoted his attention to chemistry, botany, logic, and mathematics.
+His maths tutor, Nicolas-Louis de LaCaille, was an abbot and astronomy enthusiast who imbued him with lifelong interest in meteorology.
+But the magic of chemistry enraptured him.
+He enjoyed showing off vibrant and incandescent experiments to colleagues and acquaintances.
+But since he lacked broad knowledge of chemistry, he depended on contemporaries such as Joseph Priestley and Henry Cavendish, for ideas.
+He also communicated with other French professionals: using their clues to polish the scant knowledge he gained from private studies.
+His ability to work apace amidst correspondences made his cooperations even more rewarding.
+Unlike Priestley and Cavendish, he was wealthy aristocrat who could finance expensive experiments repeatedly.
+And by so doing, he gained better insights, which enabled him to turn sketchy ideas into substantiated theories.
 A good example was his collaborative work with Priestley on oxygen.
-Carl Scheele first isolated the gas and informed Priestley.
-Priestley worked on it and informed Lavoisier.
-And with his greater resources, Lavoisier worked repeatedly on the newly discovered gas, thereby understanding its physical and chemical properties better than Scheele and Priestley did.
-Similar thing happened with hydrogen, after Cavendish isolated it.
-From being an enthusiast, Antoine Lavoisier quickly matured into a distinguished researcher who (among others) contributed to chemical nomenclature, stoichiometry, and metric system.
+Carl Scheele isolated the gas and informed Priestley.
+Priestley examined it and informed Lavoisier.
+And with his greater resources, Lavoisier experimented repeatedly on the newly discovered gas, thereby understanding its physical and chemical properties better than Scheele and Priestley did.
+Similar thing happened after Cavendish isolated hydrogen.
+From enthusiast, Antoine-Laurent de Lavoisier quickly became an expert who contributed to chemical nomenclature, stoichiometry, and metric system.
 The 70-kilometer-wide Lavoisier lunar crater (bestriding Bunsen, Beigh and von Braun) is named after him.